cubewise-code/tm1py-samples/README.rst

 - user      (Name of the TM1 User)
 - password  (The user's password.
 The command-line reads your input silently)
-- port      (As HTTPPortNumber as specified in the TM1s.cfg)
+- port      (The HTTPPortNumber as specified in the TM1s.cfg)
 - address   (Address of the TM1 instance. 'localhost' or '' if you run the TM1 instance locally)
 - ssl       (True or False, as stated in the TM1s.cfg)